happypeter/edocs/plaintext/multimedia/screencast.md

 ## ubuntu key display

 tested on ubuntu 1204

     sudo apt-get install screenkey

 ## screencast spec

-Keycastr font and color: same as dereck vim

-Terminal font: Menlio Regular 36pt

 Terminal: hide dock and menubar of course

-Terminal Color: Use Black on White, since it is more presentation and print friendly.

-Software: use Screenflow to do the editing,
-DONOT: add episode title and author at the beginning, like "Vim Basics ep1--with happypeter".

-DO: at the end we add "happypeter.org", and before the text, right-click and add a transaction "Dip to black"

-Export at 75%

 screenflow cut: